lucaskappel/BigBrother/README.md

 Another discord bot :corn:

 This bot was made to support the City of Wolves DayZSA Server.
 I made my own instead of using someone else's because everyone else's didn't work and were complicated and messy and I only have so many brain cells.
-I made this one so it could be simple to set up and run and modify for your own server.
+I made this one so it could be simple to set up and run and modify for your own server and I don't know why doing that is so hard for other developers.
 Sure, it's not perfectly generic and can only handle one dayz server at a time, but even though I'm single I still busy and what I made here is like ten times more organized and well-documented than the other stuff I saw. buy my mixtape

 The actual RCON parts are done in bec_rcon.py, made by Yoshi-E: https://github.com/Yoshi-E/Python-BEC-RCon